-This glorious Chicken Tikka Biryani is perfect for beginners and impressive enough to WOW your family and friends.
+This glorious Tandoori Chicken Biryani is perfect for beginners and impressive enough to WOW your family and friends.
 Such a beautifully fragrant combination of golden brown tandoori chicken and fluffy, aromatic rice.

 In a medium bowl mix together all the marinade ingredients except the chicken.